mflx/academic-kickstart/content/authors/admin/_index.md

 Things I currently do:

 * Consulting scaling organizations and teams in Product Management and Innovation
-* [Business Coaching (ICF)](businesscoach) and sparring for individuals in Product, Tech and Innovation
+* [Business Coaching](businesscoach) and sparring for individuals in Product, Tech and Strategy
-* Building an international digital health platform with Fresenius Group as Chief Product Officer (until 2024)

 Interested in finding out [more about me](credentials/aboutme)?